 Upon reaching the end of each unit, candidates should have a gained the required knowledge and understanding to be able to:

-- Identify the case for BIM in any project, taking into account costs and benefits, examining the major cost drivers, functionality and characteristics of a good BIM model
+- Identify the business case for BIM in any project, taking into account benefits, examining the drivers, functionality and characteristics of a good BIM model

-- How to create a BIM execution plan including the process, content, production and evaluation
+- How to create an EIR and BIM execution plan including the process, content, production and evaluation

 - Apply the processes and standards applicable to the management of information about an asset throughout its lifespan